Gelfand Triplets, Continuous and Discrete Bases and Legendre Polynomials: Abstract

 \section{Abstract}

-In this paper, we consider a basis of square integrable functions on a rectangle, contained in $\R^2$, constructed with Legendre polynomials, suitable for the analogical description of images on the plane.
+We consider a basis of square integrable functions on a rectangle, contained in $\R^2$, constructed with Legendre polynomials, suitable, for instance, for the analogical description of images on the plane or in other fields of application of the Legendre polynomials in higher dimensions.
 After extending the Legendre polynomials to any arbitrary interval of the form $[a,b]$, from its original form on $[-1,1]$, we generalize the basis of Legendre polynomials to two dimensions.
-The extension to color images can be realized with the obvious procedure of considering togheter three monocromatic images and the extension to three (and more) dimensions is straighforward.
-We present some mathematical constructions such as Gelfand triples appropriate on this context.
-We compare the digital and analogical descriptions of the model.
+This is the first step to generalize the basis to $n$-dimensions.
+We present some mathematical constructions such as Gelfand triples appropriate on this context. ``Smoothness'' of functions on space of test functions and some other properties are revisited, as well as te continuity of generators of $su(1,1)$ on this context.